srifqi/amgmt/README.md

 - 15 biome
 - Biomes, Trees, Nodes, Ores, etc. are modifyable
 - Experimental water lakes!
+- New caving system!
+(May intersect with fissure)
-- Using 5 2D perlin noise and 1 3D perlin noise
+- Using 7 2D perlin noise and 1 3D perlin noise

 ##List of Biomes
 - Ice Plains